nyakundigeorge/find-my-city/README.md

 ### Features
 - Shows the place where the phone is
-- Show the distance from Jardim Botânico - Curitiba - BR
+- Shows the distance from Jardim Botânico - Curitiba - BR

 ### Technologies